lerni/klaro-cookie-consent/README.md

 composer require lerni/klaro-cookie-consent:dev-3.x # SS 3.x
 ```

-Run `dev/build`.
 CookieEntries & CookieCategories are automatically populated.
 To add values to SiteConfig use the task below, it populates SiteConfig with default translations from Klaro and applies custom translations from your language file.
 ```bash
 php ./vendor/silverstripe/framework/cli-script.php dev/tasks/klaro-defaults
 ```